yusdacra/nix-cargo-integration/README.md

 - Has sensible defaults, and strives to be compatible with Cargo (autobins, etc.).
 - Aims to offload work from the user; comes with useful configuration options (like `renameOutputs`, `defaultOutputs` etc.)
-- Can generate nixpkgs-compatible Nix expressions that captures all your packages dependencies / env vars and so on.
-You don't need to maintain a seperate derivation for nixpkgs!
-(see `Generating a nixpkgs-compatible package expression` in manual)
 - A CLI tool that let's you compile and run arbitrary Rust repositories directly without messing with any files or setting up overlays (see `Using the nci CLI` in manual)